broke-protocol/broke-protocol/docs/BreakingChanges.md

+## 1.2
+?> The Multimedia Update has sweeping changes across jobs, animations, vehicle mounting, UI API, and adds some useful new stuff too.
+Plugins and even some assets are likely to break, and I'll outline the main issues here.

+### API
+- SvPlayer.ShowTextPanel(text) -> SvPlayer.SendTextPanel(text, menuID, options)
+- SvPlayer.HideTextPanel() -> SvPlayer.DestroyTextPanel(menuID)
+- Removed SvPlayer.SvMountPrimary()
+- Removed SvPlayer.SvMountBack()
+- Added SvPlayer.SvTryMount() -> Used to find and mount to the closest seat
+    - Or use SvMount() to pick a specific seat
+- New Dynamic Action Menu Methods:
+    - ShEntity.SvAdd/RemoveDynamicAction(eventName, label)
+    - ShPlayer.SvAdd/RemoveSelfAction(eventName, label)
+    - ShPlayer.SvAdd/RemoveTypeAction(eventName, type, label)
+- New Video Methods:
+    - SvEntity.SvStartDefaultVideo(index)
+    - SvEntity.SvStartCustomVideo(url)
+    - SvEntity.SvStopVideo()
+- Added GameSource Event: PlayerSetEquipable
+- Jobs Modding Overhaul
+    - Can accept JSON metadata now
+    - Use new DynamicAction menu methods
+    - Can support multiple plugins with Plugin.JobsAdditive and Plugin.JobsOverride
+    - Too many changes, see Jobs.cs and Core.cs in GameSourse to see how everything works

+### MODDING
+- Animator property moved from (Cl)ient class to (Sh)ared class
+    - All player/character mods must have this assigned and re-exported with latest BPResources
+    - If you want to sync mod Animators automatically, check the 'Sync Animator' property in Unity
+- See existing VideoPlayer examples in BPResourses to see how they're set up and assigned

+### Misc
+- New Video Permissions
+    - "bp.videoDefault"
+    - "bp.videoCustom"
+    - "bp.videoStop"
+- Added ConnectionData.deviceID for checking hardware bans or alts during Login/Registration

 ## 1.14
 ?> The Animals Update adds a couple new useful GameSource events and a new character type called Mob (used only for basic animals currently).
 Most existing mods should be forward compatible with this version although Player character mods and custom Player animations will likely need to be redone and exported with the new BPResources.